c4s4/neon/doc/reference.md

 - threads: the number of threads to run.
 You can set it to _NCPU for the number of CPUs.
-- input: a list filled with values to pass to threads in _data property.
+- input: a list filled with values to pass to threads in _input property.
 - steps: the steps to run in threads.

 Note: